Quick Take

 Size and Weight

-Purebred Tibetan Spaniels often weigh 9-15 lbs. and stand 10 inches tall as an adult.
+Purebred Tibetan Spaniels weigh 9 to 15 lbs. and stand 10 inches tall as an adult.

 ©BIGANDT.COM/Shutterstock.com

 The Tibetan Spaniel is a small, non-sporting dog, and there is little difference between females and males in their size.
-They often weigh 9-15 lbs. and stand 10 inches tall as an adult.
+They often weigh 9 to 15 lbs. and stand 10 inches tall as adults.

 Common Health Issues

 The Tibetan Spaniel has the good fortune of having relatively few health issues, but that doesn’t mean that they are completely safe.
-Choosing puppies from good breeders will greatly reduce the risk of inherited disease, especially if they’ve been tested.
-These genes for certain inherited diseases can be tested by a vet.
+Choosing puppies from reputable breeders will greatly reduce the risk of inherited disease, especially if the breeding dogs have been tested by a vet.

 Temperament

-These pups like to roam around the home with their active personality, though they don’t need a bunch of space.
+These pups like to roam around the home, though they don’t need a bunch of space.

 ©navatu/Shutterstock.com

-The sweet nature of the Tibetan spaniel makes it the perfect breed for any home with the same environment.
-These animals love to spend a little extra time with their owners, doing anything to get the snuggles and playtime that comes with human attention.
+The sweet nature of the Tibetan spaniel makes it the perfect breed for almost any home environment.
+These animals love to spend a little extra time with their owners, doing anything to enjoy the affection and playtime that come with human attention.
 They are incredibly in tune with the emotions of their owners, so it is important to keep a relatively consistent home for good behavior.

-These pups like to roam around the home with their active personality, though they don’t need a bunch of space.
+These pups like to roam around the home, though they don’t need a lot of space.
 They are just as happy in a small apartment as they are in a large house, but they’ll need plenty of attention.
-They like to get up on tops of couches and other areas with a little height to perch, giving them a full view of what’s going on around them.
+They like to get up on the tops of couches and other areas with a little height to perch, giving them a full view of what’s going on around them.

 With consistent training, their intelligence and perception of their owner’s mood help them to maintain relatively good behavior.
 Their quick learning is a great advantage, though they may not listen to commands when they are feeling more stubborn.